XAI-ANITI/ethik/README.md

 y_pred = model.predict_proba(X_test)[:, 1]
 ```

-We can now fit an `Explainer` using the features from the test set.
+We can now fit an `Explainer` **using the features from the test set**.
 This will analyze the distribution of each feature and build a set of `lambda` coefficients which can be used to explain model predictions.

 ```python
 import ethik